dojo/dojo.io/site/source/_posts/2017/11/16-Dojo-2-Beta-4/Dojo-2-Beta-4.md

 ## Custom Elements/Web Components

-One of the main objectives for Dojo 2 was that there was a high level of interoperability with Web Components, both using Web Components in Dojo 2 applications but also being able to Dojo 2 widgets easily as Custom Elements.
+One of the main objectives for Dojo 2 was that there was a high level of interoperability with Web Components, both using Web Components in Dojo 2 applications but also being able to use Dojo 2 widgets easily as Custom Elements.
 We made several changes to the widgeting system to better support Dojo 2 widgets used as Custom Elements, specifically making it efficient to use children Custom Elements of a Dojo 2 widget Custom Element.

 So what you would write in TypeScript: